devaineias/devaineias/README.md

 ### 👨‍💻 About Me

-- 🧠 Self-taught full-stack developer passionate about building fast, elegant, and maintainable web applications.
+- 🧠 Self-taught full-stack developer with a passion for well-crafted, performant software
-- 🛠️ Focused on building developer-centric tools and performance-aware backend systems
+- 🛠️ I enjoy building developer-facing tools, performance-aware backends, and polished frontends
-- 🎯 I care about clean UX, low-level optimization, and writing maintainable code
+- 🎯 I care about clean UX, low-level optimization, and maintainable architecture
-- 🌱 Currently learning: Rust and embedded systems
+- 🌱 Currently exploring: Rust and embedded systems

 ---